monstermuffin/muffins-awesome-nas-stack/README.md

 Note: You may have more parity files to delete on other disks.

 #### Rebuild parity in split files

+> [!IMPORTANT]
+> If you have a lot of data this can take a significant amount of time.
+I highly recommend running the command below in a [tmux](https://www.howtogeek.com/671422/how-to-use-tmux-on-linux-and-why-its-better-than-screen/) window to run unattended.
+If you spawn sync in a normal SSH window and that connection is broken, it will break the sync.

 ```bash
 sudo snapraid-btrfs sync --force-full
 ```
-Note:
+> [!NOTE]

-* The sync process can take significant time depending on array size.
-Do not interrupt the process.
+>The sync process can take significant time depending on array size.
+Do not interrupt the process, as above.
+>
-* Each parity disk will have its own set of split files (e.g., snapraid-1.parity, snapraid-2.parity, snapraid-3.parity)
+>Each parity disk will have its own set of split files (e.g., snapraid-1.parity, snapraid-2.parity, snapraid-3.parity)
+>
-* Files are filled sequentially - when one file is full, SnapRAID moves to the next
+>Files are filled sequentially - when one file is full, SnapRAID moves to the next

 ___